Beat 8

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-Officer Dakota Harper
+Officer Dakota Harper (2025 Employee of the Year)

 Beat eight encompasses a few businesses to include Bail Bond companies, Chevron gas station, Legal Services and Ducks Unlimited.
 Beat eight also includes the Fort Bend County Jail and Freeman Town which is a residential area.
 Beat eight is located on the south side of the City of Richmond.
 The boundary lines are everything south of Austin Street from S. Seventh St to Richmond Parkway and east of Hillcrest Drive.